Design is always a collaboration:

 Some clients provide images they’ve taken themselves then I rework them in Photoshop.

-NOTE: It takes more time to work with these kinds of images.
+NOTE: It takes more time to work with these kinds of images, but it can save money on a professional photographer.

 + PHOTOSHOP MONTAGES: